Article Overview: Pros & Cons of Living in North Carolina, Moving to North Carolina

-Home to a population of nearly 10.5 million, North Carolina is the 9th most populous state in the country.
+Home to a population of nearly 11.4 million million, North Carolina is the 9th most populous state in the country.
 The state is best known as the birthplace of Aviation, irresistible barbecue and friendly locals — there’s so much to love about living in North Carolina.

 But I don’t want to get ahead of myself, so let’s cover everything you need to know about moving to North Carolina based on firsthand experience.
 Don’t hesitate to reach out with questions, I’m here to help!